 YourLocalCinema is proud to work with cinemas and film companies to help ensure that people with sensory loss can enjoy the cinema experience.
 YourLocalCinema is extremely grateful to financial supporters:

 The FDA is the trade body representing film distributors that account for over 95% of UK cinema admissions.
 Warner Bros., Disney, Twentieth Century Fox, Universal, Parmount, Sony and many more.
 The major distributors ensure that all of their films are accessible to cinema-goers with hearing or sight loss.
 The FDA has supported YourLocalCinema since 2004.

 The BFI is the lead body for film in the UK with the ambition to create a flourishing film environment in which innovation, opportunity and creativity can thrive.
 It has supported YourLocalCinema since 2004.

 email@example.com • www.bfi.org.uk

-IFDNRG web and video servers power the YLC website, as well as a wide range of online content covering music, live sports, corporate events, agency campaigns and a whole host more.
-It has supported YLC since 2009.
+IFDNRG servers help power the YourLocalCinema audio & video files.
+It provides services to a wide range of online content covering music, live sports, corporate events, agency campaigns and more.
+It has supported YourLocalCinema since 2004.

 IFDNRG, 127 Rose Street, South Lane, Edinburgh, EH2 4BB